-Again, these three patterns are so similar you can almost interchange them, but we're going to look at each of them individually so you can get a better sense for each.
+Even though these three patterns are almost interchangeable, we will cover each of them individually so you can get a better sense of the subtle differences.

 Flag patterns are a type of continuation pattern that appears after the trend has already started.
-It is a small counter-trend move that will often scare a lot of people out of the market.
-But the bullish flag pattern doesn't have enough fear in it to fully reverse the market.
+It is a small countertrend move that will often scare a lot of people out of the market.
+But the bullish flag pattern does not have enough fear in it to fully reverse the market.

-In the image above you can see how this small pattern is only a few days in size.
-It is moving counter to the main trend, and yet it does not have enough bearishness to allow the bears to gain full control of the trade.
+You can see how this small pattern is only a few days in size in the image above.
+It is moving counter to the primary trend, and yet it does not have enough bearishness to allow the bears to gain complete control of the trade.

 To qualify as a flag pattern, the preceding trend should have been a pretty strong move.
 Usually, this pattern follows several days of strong bullish candlesticks.

-Next, you will notice the small counter-trend selling within a very small trading range.
-You can draw two short-term support & resistance lines and they will both be to the downside.
-Typically this short retracement will last until it gets to the previous support area.
+Next, you will notice the small countertrend selling within a minimal trading range.
+You can draw two short-term support & resistance lines, and they will both be to the downside.
+Typically, this short retracement will last until it gets to the previous support area.

-If you look at the image above you can imagine a flag flying from a flag pole - this is where the name "flag" comes from.
+If you look at the image above, imagine a flag flying from a flagpole; this is where the name "flag" comes from.

-We refer to little patterns like this as "small corrections" or a "pull back".
-They are small counter-trend moves that stop the progress for the moment but eventually lead to a continuation of the trend.
-The technical term is "retracement".
+We refer to little patterns like this as minor corrections or a pullback.
+They are small countertrend moves that stop the current progress for the moment but eventually lead to a continuation of the trend.
+The technical term is a retracement.

-If you already own this stock you can take the flag as a probable signal that this trade is going to continue.
-A lot of people end up selling out, right at the bottom as they fear the selling will continue and they want to preserve their capital.
-In reality, they are selling about the time they should be buying!
+If you already own this stock, you can take the flag as a probable signal that this trade will continue.
+Many people end up selling out, right at the bottom, as they fear the selling will continue, and they want to preserve their capital.
+In reality, they are selling about the time they should be buying.

-Like all of these patterns, the stair-step is really just a retracement as part of a larger trend.
-They are counter-trend swings which move against the main trend and are exceedingly difficult to trade.
-They offer the counter-trend trader very little profit opportunity.
+Like all of these patterns, the stair-step is just a retracement as part of a more significant trend.
+They are countertrend swings that move against the primary trend and are exceedingly difficult to trade as they offer the countertrend trader minimal profit opportunity.

+However, where they shine is in anticipating a continuation of the previous trend.
 Stair-step patterns are very good at anticipating a continuation of the previous trend.
-Notice in the image above, the stair step was just a short term resting spot while the stock would continue trading to new highs.
+Notice in the image above that the stair-step was just a short-term resting spot while the stock continued trading to new highs.

 The final pattern is the pennant.
 This is one of the most popular and well-known patterns.
-In reality, it's really just a flag pattern that has the support & resistance collapsing in on itself:
+It is a flag pattern that has the support and resistance collapsing in on itself.